-3 potatoes (should add up to little more than a pound)
+- 3 potatoes (should add up to little more than a pound)

-4 or 5 cloves garlic, chopped
+- 2 cloves garlic, chopped

-1/2 cup olive oil
+- 1/2 cup olive oil

-juice of one lemon
+- juice of one lemon

-salt and pepper to taste
+- ground black pepper to taste

 - The skordalia should be thick and soft.
-If it is too lumpy add some of the reserved water to soften it.
+If it is too lumpy add some of the reserved water and mix to soften it.

-• Taste and season with salt and pepper as needed.
+- Season with pepper as needed.

-• Skordalia should have a garlicky taste.
+- Skordalia should have a garlicky taste.
 Use as much garlic as you are comfortable using.
 No more and no less.